michaeluno/admin-page-framework/readme.txt

 * **Extensible** - the created admin pages will become highly extensible with the automatically created hooks.
 In other words, it empowers other developers to customize your plugin or theme.
 That will result on making your projects grow.
 * **Import and Export Options** - buttons that the user can import and export settings by uploading and downloading the text file.
 * **Image Upload** - it lets the user easily upload images to the site or the user can choose from existent urls or already uploaded files.
+* **Settings API Implemented** - it uses the WordPress Settings API for the creating the form so the standard option design will be implemented.
+* **Validate Data and Display Errors** - with the pre-defined validation callbacks, it helps manipulate the user's submitting data.
+It also lets you easily display error messages as well.

 = Supported Field Types =
 * Text